 You can do SAT / ACT classes, either online with a class or one to one with an expert tutor.
 One to one is best as you can focus on your weak points that you may have.
 However, the cost of one to one is going to be more.

 The more practice tests you do the better you become but also it allows you to see where extra work is needed.
 Don’t just focus on the tests though.
 Try and do things a little differently to make them less mundane.
 Pick a novel you wouldn’t ordinarily read.
 Vocabulary is a way of increasing your knowledge base.

 Repeated exposure to any subject matter is going to increase your knowledge base.

 The last point to consider is test optional.
 Test optional is when certain schools allow some or all of their applicants to decide if they wish to put forward their SAT / ACT scores.

 It doesn’t mean that you don’t submit anything.
-If your GPA meets the minimum requirement you then don’t have to submit a SAT /ACT score.
-This does not apply to all applicants so check the schools policy first.
-If you are hoping to qualify for Scholarship of Financial Aid you may be obliged to submit scores even if the schools policy is test optional.
+If your GPA meets the minimum requirement you then don’t have to submit an SAT/ACT score.
+This does not apply to all applicants so check the school’s policy first.
+If you are hoping to qualify for a Scholarship of Financial Aid you may be obliged to submit scores even if the school’s policy is test optional.

-Taking one or both tests is completely up to you, but be prepared is the best policy.
+Taking one or both tests is completely up to you, but being prepared is the best policy.